OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/overview.md

 	Arguments

-		file: clipped file with original projection to be reprojected into desired projection
+		file: clipped file with original projection to be projected into desired projection
-		folder: full pathname of folder where both the originally clipped rasters and the reprojected clipped rasters are contained
+		folder: full pathname of folder where both the originally clipped rasters and the projected clipped rasters are contained

 ### 4. Create the Binary Snow Cover Raster